Chart Color Schemes

 Population

-Population growth drivers in Berwick are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Berwick are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Berwick's population is estimated at around 55,460 as of Nov 2025.
-This reflects an increase of 5,162 people (10.3%) since the 2021 Census, which reported a population of 50,298 people.
-The change is inferred from the resident population of 54,614, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 1,574 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,670 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Berwick's 10.3% growth since the 2021 census exceeded the SA3 area (6.1%), along with the national average, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 63.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+Based on analysis of ABS population updates, the Berwick statistical area's population is estimated at around 55,392 as of Nov 2025.
+This reflects an increase of 5,094 people (10.1%) since the 2021 Census, which reported a population of 50,298 people.
+The change is inferred from the resident population of 54,609 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 1,574 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,668 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Berwick's 10.1% growth since the 2021 census exceeded the SA3 area (6.8%) and the national average, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 63.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
 For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-As we examine future population trends, a significant population increase in the top quartile of Australian statistical areas is forecast, with the suburb expected to grow by 16,503 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 28.4% in total over the 17 years.
+As we examine future population trends, a significant population increase in the top quartile of Australian statistical areas is forecast for the Berwick (SA2), with an expected growth of 16,512 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 28.6% in total over the 17 years.

 Frequently Asked Questions - Population